 DSLs and Deputy DSLs will complete Level 3 Training at least every two years.
+All staff involved in the recruitment process will receive Safer Recruitment training.

 SECTION 9: INFORMATION ABOUT, OR ALLEGATION OF, ABUSE BY A STAFF MEMBER, THE DSL, THE HEADTEACHER OR VOLUNTEERS.